 There is no city like New York.
 If it’s your first time visiting, you probably already have an image in your head of what the experience will be like from TV shows and movies, but you’ll quickly realize that reality may not align with your expectations.

 We moved here 3 months ago and have gotten tons of advice from friends who’ve lived here most their lives, but we’re still learning a lot as we go.
 We’ll continue to edit what we find throughout the year.
-Here’s our list of things we wish we knew before visiting.
+Here’s our list of things we wish we knew before our first visit.

-All illustrations used are by Nathan Pyle, our new favorite illustrator!
+All illustrations used are with the permission of Nathan Pyle, our new favorite illustrator!

 1. Best Time to Visit

 New York seems to always be busy, but that busyness is multiplied exponentially during any of the major holidays.
-If you want to avoid the crowds, don’t come at those times.
-Summer is usually busier as well and very hot and humid, so if you can, visit during the Spring and Fall.
-If you’re not afraid of the cold, winter is great, because most people don’t want to be here.
+If you want to avoid the crowds, don’t come around Christmas and summer.
+Summer is also very hot and humid, so if you can, visit during the Spring and Fall.
+If you’re not afraid of the cold, mid January to February is great, because most people don’t want to be here.